circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvp.md

 ## Usage/Intent of the PVP Verite Issuer Registry

 The PVP Verite Issuer Registry focuses exclusively on Issuer ID and authorization and leaves out of scope governance considerations.
-As such, this should be viewed as an experiment implementation for initial Verite issuers as the governance structure is being developed.
+As such, this should be viewed as an experimental implementation for the initial Verite issuers as the governance structure is being developed, with only manual and Centre-governed additions and removals until such a time as Verite issuance can be communally self-governing.

 The NVG Verite Issuer Registry identifies entities authorized to issue Verite credentials (segmented by different credential types), along with associated metadata.